PADS: Plug-and-Play 3D Human Pose Analysis via Diffusion Generative Modeling: Method

 \subsection{Diffusion Posterior Sampling}

-Following the decomposition in Eqn.\ref{eq:bayes score}, the next step is to incorporate likelihood guidance in the sampling process to perform conditional sampling.
-Several methods have been proposed to approximate the intractable, time-dependent likelihood score.
-Our PADS framework is constructed upon the effective image restoration solver, Diffusion Posterior Sampling (DPS)~\cite{chung2022diffusion}, and generalize its concept for 3D pose analysis tasks.
-Specifically, DPS introduces an approximation quantified with the Jensen gap:
+Following the decomposition in \cref{eq:bayes score}, we incorporate likelihood guidance into the sampling process for conditional generation based on diffusion priors.
+To achieve this, we adopt the Diffusion Posterior Sampling (DPS)~\cite{chung2022diffusion} solver and generalize its formulation to 3D pose analysis.